golang/proposal/design/go2draft-type-parameters.md

 generic code can only use the operations permitted by the constraint (or operations that are permitted for any type).

-In this design, constraints are simply interface types.
+Therefore, in this design, constraints are simply interface types.
-Implementing a constraint is simply implementing the interface type.
+Implementing a constraint means implementing the interface type.
 (Later we'll see how to define constraints for operations other than method calls, such as [binary operators](#Operators)).